microsoft/rushstack/api/node-core-library.filesystem.ensurefolder.md

 # FileSystem.ensureFolder method

 Recursively creates a folder at a given path.
-Behind the scenes is uses \`fs-extra.ensureDirSync()\`.
+Behind the scenes is uses `fs-extra.ensureDirSync()`<!-- -->.

 **Signature:**
 ```javascript